-- 1) Insert CO2 cable to the ventilator's CO2 interface. - 2) Wait for 2min until the sensor reaches its working temperature and a stable thermal state. - 3) Insert sampling line into the interface of CO2 sensor reliably until you hear a click sound. - 4) Switch on CO2 [Monitoring].
+- 1) Insert $CO_2$ cable to the ventilator's $CO_2$ interface. - 2) Wait for 2min until the sensor reaches its working temperature and a stable thermal state. - 3) Insert sampling line into the interface of CO2 sensor reliably until you hear a click sound. - 4) Switch on CO2 [Monitoring].
 Refer to "Section 8.7.1 CO2 Monitoring Setting". - 5) Zero the sensor; please refer to "Section8.6.2 Zero Sidestream CO2 Sensor" for more information. - 6) Set CO2 parameters; please refer to "Section 8.7 CO2Setting" for more information. - 7) For the patient with tracheal cannula: install the airway adapter of sampling line onto one end of the breathing tube, exactly speaking, between the elbow tube and the Y-shaped tube, shown as the figure below:

-- (1) Sampling line
+(1) Sampling line

-- (2) Y-shaped tube
+(2) Y-shaped tube

-- (3) Airway adapter (4) Breathing tube port
+(3) Airway adapter (4) Breathing tube port

-- (5) Elbow tube
+(5) Elbow tube

-- 8) Wear the nasal cannula for the patient without tracheal cannula: wear the nasal or oral-nasal O2 cannula onto the patient's face, connect the O2 supply tube to the O2 supply system and set the O2 flow as directed.
+8) Wear the nasal cannula for the patient without tracheal cannula: wear the nasal or oral-nasal O2 cannula

-- 9) Start the measurement after confirming the airway tightness.
+- of the nature function of the patient without durined calibratic vector in a nature $O_2$ calibratic or of the nature $O_2$ flow as directed. - 9) Start the measurement after confirming the airway tightness.